aproplan/aproplan-api-doc/README.md

 * Fill parameter with your requester id and the API url to use in the config.js file
 * Run `npm install` to install packages (you need to have nodejs installed)
 * Run `node index.js` to run the simple example to retrieve Countries from APROPLAN API
+* Run `node authService.js`to run a simple example to make a login in APROPLAN